jeuneseven/iOS-Interview-Questions/README.md

 In object-oriented programming, we usually use inheritance to share behavior – which can lead to deep class hierarchies.
 In protocol-oriented programming, we use **protocols and extensions** instead, so we can define behaviors in a horizontal way.

 One of the biggest advantages is that protocols work not just with classes, but also with structs and enums.
-That means we can get many of the benefits of OOP – like code reuse and polymorphism – while still taking advantage of Swift’s value types.
+That means we can get many of the benefits of OOP – like code reuse and polymorphism – while still taking advantage of Swift's value types.

-POP is really about **composition over inheritance**, and it fits perfectly with Swift’s design philosophy.
+POP is really about **composition over inheritance**, and it fits perfectly with Swift's design philosophy.

 ```
 import Foundation